feresyan/go-komodo-rest-api/README.md

 ### *Without Docker*

-- First make your gokodmodo database in MySQL DBMS.
+- First make your gokomodo database in MySQL DBMS.
 - Then adjust ip host or port for database config in env.yml
 ```yaml
 database: